 I’m going to explain what these programs are, who should be interested in them, and, most importantly, how to get them for free.

-There are three main Trusted Traveler programs, and each of these programs has some unique features.
-However, they also overlap in some cases.
+The three main programs are TSA PreCheck, Global Entry, and Nexus.
+Each of these programs has some unique features, and they also overlap in some cases.

 Let’s start with TSA PreCheck.
 This perk is used before you go through security and can save you a lot of time at the airport.